rollly00/replybot/README.md

 # replybot
-Simple bot for reply messages from bot to private/public channel
+Simple bot for send messages from bot to private/public channel